-While it might feel overwhelming to feel your feelings, to talk about how you are feeling, ignoring the real pain associated with loss and not letting it surface can have less-desired consequences in the long run.
+While it might feel overwhelming to feel your feelings – to talk about how you are feeling – ignoring the real pain associated with loss and not letting it surface can have less-desired consequences in the long run.
 We can’t heal what we don’t acknowledge.
-It can take time and courage and support to process the many emotions that grief brings over time.
-This experience of grief can trigger so many different emotions, and the marking of anniversaries, birthdays and holidays can be particularly difficult.
+It can take time, courage, and support to process the many emotions that grief brings over time.
+This experience of grief can trigger so many different emotions, and the marking of anniversaries, birthdays, and holidays can be particularly difficult.

-Support can come from many sources – friends and family, and also pets, can offer support with their loving presence.
-A friend of mine on Facebook recently shared the story of how her dog intuitively knew she had suffered a loss and stayed “stuck like glue” by her side for three weeks.
+Support can come from many sources – friends, family, and pets can offer support with their loving presence.
+A friend of mine recently shared the story of how her dog intuitively knew she had suffered a loss and stayed “stuck like glue” by her side for three weeks.
 Inspiring words and cards and messages of care can be supportive.
 Time in nature can soothe our grieving hearts.
 There is no “one size fits all” when it comes to who and what might be supportive during times of grief.
 What’s most important is that we seek out and allow support to surround us in many ways.

 Living life can help us grieve.
-When you feel ready, returning to hobbies and habits, from book clubs to lunch dates to yoga class, can help restore some emotional balance.
+When you feel ready, returning to hobbies and habits – from book clubs to lunch dates to yoga classes – can help restore some emotional balance.

-Connecting to the body can be a way to find comfort during times of grief – sitting and being held quietly, getting a massage, any form of healing touch can ground us in the physical body.
-Grief moves through your whole self – body, mind, heart and spirit.
+Connecting to the body can be a way to find comfort during times of grief – sitting and being held quietly, getting a massage, any form of healing touch can ground us in our physical body.
+Grief moves through your whole self – body, mind, heart, and spirit.
 Being self-compassionate during times of grief allows your whole self to heal and move forward.

 People often offer messages of sympathy and intended comfort after losses.
-It is considerate to keep in mind that there are some common words often voiced after someone dies, things like “They are in a better place”, “It was God’s will” and the like.
+It is considerate to keep in mind that there are some common words often voiced after someone dies – things like, “They are in a better place,” “It was God’s will” and the like.
 I have witnessed many people grieve and walked this path myself many times in my life so far.
-In my experience, while well-intentioned, these sorts of comments bring very little comfort in the immediate aftermath of a loss.
-A simple, “I’m sorry for your loss” acknowledges the person and their experience without bringing a belief system into the comments – which may or may not resonate for that person who is suffering and grieving.
+In my experience, while well-intentioned, these sorts of comments bring little comfort in the immediate aftermath of a loss.
+A simple, “I’m sorry for your loss,” acknowledges the person and their experience without bringing a belief system into the comments – which may or may not resonate for that person who is suffering and grieving.